McMinnville Post # 21 The American Legion

 Section #8: Meetings where annual elections or constitution and bylaw amendments take place will be closed to all family members except The American Legion Post #21 members in good standing.

-9.1: Every member shall furnish the post with his/her address for mailing purposes.
-Members may also provide the post with an e-mail address if he/she prefers it as a means of communication.
+Section #1: Every member shall furnish the post with an address for mailing purposes.
+Members may also provide the post with an email address if the member prefers it as a means of communication.

-9.2: The Post Adjutant shall cause notice of the annual elections to be given at least one (1) week prior thereto.
-Posting said notice in three (3) different locations within the club and giving notice within the posts’ newsletter is considered as legal notification.
+Section #2: The Post Adjutant shall cause notice of the annual elections to be given at least one (1) week prior thereto.
+Posting said notice in three (3) different locations within the club and giving notice within the post newsletter is considered legal notification.

-10.2: Matters not covered within the Constitution or Bylaws of Post #21 or by Robert’s Rules of Order will be handled by Majority vote of two-thirds of the Executive Committee, present at the meeting as long as a quorum has been established.
+Section #2: Matters not covered within the Constitution or Bylaws of Post #21 or by Robert’s Rules of Order will be handled by majority vote of two-thirds of the Executive Committee present at the meeting as long as a quorum has been established.

-10.3: The rulings of the Executive Committee are final for the entire period of time of the term.
+Section #3: The rulings of the Executive Committee are final for the entire period of the term.
 The only time that a vote on a previously defeated motion can be reconsidered during the same term is if two-thirds of the Executive Committee quorum elects to do so.

-10.4: The Post Commander shall have the right to have a member removed from any Meeting if the Post Commander determines that the member being removed is disruptive or has jeopardized the safety and well being of other members or guests or the welfare of the post.
-In the absence of the Post Commander, the presiding officer of the Executive Committee who is acting in the position of the Post Commander may also have the member removed.
+Section #4: The Post Commander shall have the right to have a member removed from any meeting if the Commander determines that the member being removed is disruptive or has jeopardized the safety and well-being of other members or guests, or the welfare of the post.
+In the absence of the Post Commander, the presiding officer of the Executive Committee who is acting in the position of the Commander may also have the member removed.

-10.5: The Executive Committee by majority vote of two-thirds - 9 members may suspend the social privileges of any member of The American Legion Family or any member of any organization that utilizes Post #21, for violation of house rules or for misconduct of any type as determined by The Executive Committee.
+Section #5: The Executive Committee, by majority vote of two-thirds (2/3) of the voting quorum may suspend the social privileges of any member of The American Legion Family or any member of any organization that utilizes Post #21, for violation of house rules or for misconduct of any type as determined by The Executive Committee.
 This action is considered “In-House” discipline and not suspension or expulsion of the member’s American Legion membership.
 A quorum must be present.

-10.6: Upon reasonable request, and in writing to the Post Commander, a member will have the right to review his/her personnel and confidential files or documents pertaining to any disciplinary actions.
+Section #6: Upon reasonable request, and in writing to the Post Commander, a member will have the right to review their personnel and confidential files, or documents pertaining to any disciplinary actions they are a part of.

-11.2: The Post Commander, Post Judge Advocate or a majority of two-thirds of the Executive Committee may seek legal opinion from a licensed Attorney-at Law, if they deem that it is in the best interest of the post to do so and as long as the initial consultation does not exceed $400 (Four Hundred dollars).
-The Executive Committee may approve, by majority vote of two-thirds additional expenditures for legal services if it is deemed in the best interest of the post to do so.
+Section #2: The Post Commander, Post Judge Advocate or a majority of two-thirds (2/3) of the Executive Committee may seek legal opinion from a licensed Attorney-at Law, if they deem that it is in the best interest of the post to do so, and as long as the initial consultation does not exceed four-hundred dollars ($400.)
+The Executive Committee may approve, by majority vote of two-thirds, additional expenditures for legal services if it is deemed in the best interest of the post to do so.

-12.1: These bylaws may be amended after approval of the executive board and submitted to the Commander prior to a majority vote of the membership.
+Section #1: These bylaws may be amended after approval of the Executive Committee and submitted to the Commander prior to a majority vote of the membership.
 In order for any amendment to be ratified it must receive a vote of two-thirds of the members of the post attending the next general meeting.

 Prior to such vote by the general membership, written notice shall have been given to all members at least twenty-one (21) days in advance in writing, noting that such proposed amendments to the bylaws are to be voted on at the next meeting.
-The Post’s Newsletter is considered as legal notification.
-The Post Newsletter may state that the changes may be mailed USPS or e-mailed.
+The post newsletter is considered legal notification.
+The newsletter may state that the changes may be mailed USPS or emailed.

 After such vote and upon approval, the amended document shall be sent to the Department Judge Advocate for approval.